 American Isabella Rossi travels to Rome accompanied by a camera crew.
 She is determined to find what happened to her mother Maria who has been placed in a Vatican hospital several years ago following her participation in an exorcism that went wrong.
 The doctors insist that Maria is only suffering from mental illness with a phobia to religious items.
 Isabella contacts Fathers Ben Rawlings and David Keane, two young breakaway priests who believe in the actuality of demonic possession and claim that many instances are being dismissed by the church as mental illness.
 She gets them to try and exorcise Maria but this goes wrong and one of the priests becomes possessed.
 As they try to deal with this, they realise that they have encountered a demon that can pass between host bodies.

 The demonic possession and exorcism genre peaked after the massive success of The Exorcist (1973), which produced a horde of copies.
-The genre made a more than reasonable return in the 00s with films such as Exorcist: The Beginning (2004), The Exorcism of Emily Rose (2005), Blackwater Valley Exorcism (2006), Exorcism: The Possession of Gal Bowers (2006), Requiem (2006), Chronicles of an Exorcism (2008), The Unborn (2009), The Last Exorcism (2010), Anneliese: The Exorcist Tapes (2011), Back from Hell (2011), The Rite (2011), The Conjuring (2013), Deliver Us From Evil (2014), The Atticus Institute (2015), Backmask/The Asylum/Exeter (2015), The Vatican Tapes (2015), Incarnate (2016) and The Crucifixion (2017).
+The genre made a more than reasonable return in the 00s with films such as Exorcist: The Beginning (2004), The Exorcism of Emily Rose (2005), Blackwater Valley Exorcism (2006), Exorcism: The Possession of Gal Bowers (2006), Requiem (2006), Chronicles of an Exorcism (2008), The Unborn (2009), The Last Exorcism (2010), Anneliese: The Exorcist Tapes (2011), Back from Hell (2011), The Rite (2011), The Conjuring (2013), Deliver Us From Evil (2014), The Atticus Institute (2015), Backmask/The Asylum/Exeter (2015), The Vatican Tapes (2015), Incarnate (2016), The Crucifixion (2017), The Exorcism of God (2021) and The Pope’s Exorcist (2023).
 The Last Exorcism, one of the few entries in this genre to do something ingenious by subverting the cliches and expectations, Anneliese, The Atticus Institute, Back from Hell and Chronicles of an Exorcism charted new ground in giving us the possession and exorcism film in terms of the Found Footage genre, as The Devil Inside also does – although the possession film had been there earlier in different ways with the Spanish film [Rec] (2007).

 The Found Footage genre began with the runaway hit of The Blair Witch Project (1999) and took off a few years later with the likes of The Great American Snuff Film (2003), Incident at Loch Ness (2004), Amateur Porn Star Killer (2007) and sequels, Diary of the Dead (2007), Paranormal Activity (2007) and sequels, The Poughkeepsie Tapes (2007), Cloverfield (2008), Lake Mungo (2008), Evil Things (2009), Atrocious (2010), Haunted Changi (2010), Apollo 18 (2011), Grave Encounters (2011), 388 Arletta Avenue (2011), The Tunnel (2011), The Bay (2012), Chronicle (2012), Afflicted (2013), The Frankenstein Theory (2013), Frankenstein’s Army (2013), As Above So Below (2014), Black Water Vampire (2014), Devil’s Due (2014) and Project Almanac (2015), even spoof versions such as Big Man Japan (2007) and The Troll Hunter (2010), not to mention an entire anthology of Found Footage horror tales in V/H/S (2012).
 It has become so prevalent now that it is rapidly becoming exhausted (at least in its genre permutations) from the overuse of a limited number of means of presentation.